hermanlintvelt/aws-java-serverless/README.md

-# Java AWS Lambda with Serverless.com Tutorial
+# Using Java with AWS Serverless

 In which we build a AWS Serverless backend using: